hpca-uji/SpMV-CNN-Model/README.md

     4. Run `SpMV-driver/run_all.sh` to obtain `hdf5` files that will create the dataset.

+4. Merge matrix `hdf5`files:

+    Run the script `SpMV-driver/merge_train_matrices.py /path/to/hdf5/matrix/files /output/path` to obtain a single `hdf5`
+    file containing all data from individual `hdf5` files obtained in the previous step.
+This merged file is the training dataset.

 ## Hyperparameter search

 The script `spmv_cnn_hyperas.py` performs the hyperparameter search via the Hyperas tool.